Swimming for All Saves Lives

 Wilmington Aquatic Center

-Wilmington Aquatic Center (WAC) will be located in Wilmington, NC adjacent to I-40 at Murrayville Road on land being donated for WAC and the ACCESS of Wilmington Inclusive Recreation Center.
-The land donation continues a 20-year history of generous Olsen Farm land donation, which included 65 acres that is now Olsen Park, featuring the largest Miracle Field in the US, where ACCESS of Wilmington provides adaptive sports programs for individuals with disabilities, including Veterans.
+Wilmington Aquatic Center (WAC) will be located in Wilmington, NC adjacent to I-40 at Murrayville Road on 20-acres of undeveloped land in New Hanover County being Donated for WAC and the ACCESS of Wilmington Recreation Center.
+This planned Land Donation near Laney High School continues a 20-year history of generous Olsen Farm Land Donation, which included 65 acres that is now Olsen Park, featuring the largest Miracle Field in the US, where ACCESS of Wilmington provides fitness, sports and recreation programs for individuals with disabilities, including Veterans, First Responders and Seniors.
+The Land Donation will be sufficient to accommodate parking required for all WAC and ACCESS programs and events.

 Vision

-Connected to WAC will be the ACCESS Inclusive Recreation Center, a fully adaptive recreation center for children, adults and seniors with disabilities, including Veterans and First Responders.
-Together, WAC and the ACCESS Recreation Center will foster the health, fitness and well-being of the whole community.
+Alongside WAC will be the ACCESS Recreation Center, an accessible recreation center for children, adults and seniors with disabilities, including Veterans and First Responders.
+WAC and the ACCESS Recreation Center will foster health, fitness, connection and prosperity for the whole community.

 WAC Mission